Cookies and Hot Chocolate Christmas Tablescape

 Christmas Cookies

 Cookies have been displayed on simple white plates distributed across the tabletop.
 Serve up a few different kinds that you've baked in your own kitchen (these are some of my favorite cookie recipes) or keep it simple with store-bought cookies.
+You could also have everyone bring a dozen of their own favorite that they can plate when they arrive.

 I used some red Christmas books to act as risers underneath some of the plates.
+They are a simple, seasonally appropriate way to keep things from looking flat.

 Hot Chocolate Mugs